Let the light of the universe strike you being

 If quantum physics resonates with you, you’ll like this post.
 Richard Gordon developed a method called Quantum Touch.
 This exercise is based around imaging a vortex of energy in the region of your heart.
 By concentrating on positive, nurturing thoughts, you can actually influence your surroundings in a positive, healing way.
 This can be your own body or the people around you or even the universe as everything is energy.
 This concept is also described by Bruce Lipton, a great scientist who combines his background and way of thinking as a stem-cell biologist with spiritual concepts wich cannot be explained with conventional science.
 His book Biology Of Belief has been a real eye opener for me.

 As a photographer, I am fully aware of the energy field in and around me and how it affects the photoshoot.
-I experienced a prime example this week as a I was doing a shoot with Joa.
-Both our energy was totally synchronised and that resulted in a great photo shoot with a lot of keepers.
+I experienced a prime example this week as I was doing a shoot with Joa.
+Both our energy were totally synchronised and that resulted in a great photo shoot with a lot of keepers.

 Everyday is an opportunity to have a blissful moment.
 An encounter with someone who sticks in your mind or is a start of something meaningful, being a witness of something beautiful or just having something ‘click’.